Remote work is no longer a trend – it’s here to stay.

 7. Consider Assigning Mentors

 Mentors can go a long way in onboarding and ensuring your hires transition well.
+They can provide advice, assistance, as well as point them in the right direction for training and certification courses that will help level up their skills.

 “We assign all new hires a mentor.
 This is their go-to for advice, formal or informal about the company, working practices, training days etc. The mentor’s role is to support in any way they can and the culture of the company is passed down within advice and communication shared between the two,” recommends Scott Kreiger of Studio Fifty Four.